 It all depends on what car you are driving, the weather conditions, the traffic at the border crossing, and the inspection.
 And, of course, on how often you’ll stop on the road.
-From the more exciting places, it is worth stopping in the quirky town of Chicken in Alaska, which we described here.
+From the more exciting places, it is worth stopping in the quirky town of Chicken in Alaska.
 It also depends on the queue for the ferry.
 So take the time for this road trip.
 It took us all day with stops for lunch and stops for pictures.

 Driving the Top of the World Highway Tips

 The Top of the World Highway is a remote road.
 Technically is not a tricky road, but drive carefully and follow the regulations.
 It can be challenging in case of rain or fog.
 There is not much traffic on it.
 But there are no facilities and services on this route.
 So before you go on this journey:

 - Check that the car you plan to drive is in working order, that the brakes are working, that you have changed the oil and brake fluid, etc.